Code-Institute-Submissions/Ninja-Train/README.md

 Music and sound effects.
 These were implemented during the games production, but were later removed due to loading issues.
 I could not determine where in the main js file to place an event listener to check if they were loaded and start the game, and intend to return to this in the future.

+A Store front.
+At the end of the game the user could be directed via a link to the developer's store front where other games could be downloaded.

 ## Technologies used

 This site is constructed primarily in HTML with HTML Canvas, CSS and Javascript.

-Font Awesome 4.7 is used to provide the icons for the navbar button and the social media links. https://fontawesome.com/v4.7.0/
+Font Awesome 4.7 is used to provide the icons for the player controls and game buttons. https://fontawesome.com/v4.7.0/

 Google fonts is used to provide the Goldman font that is present across the site.